James Van Der Beek shares hopes for the spring in final video before his death

 01:09

-James Van Der Beek shares hopes for the spring in final video before his death
+James Van Der Beek shares message of hope in final video before his death

 James Van Der Beek shared his hopes for the spring in his final social media video before his death

-On Thursday (15 January), The Dawson’s Creek star died aged 48, his family has announced on Wednesday (11 February).
+The Dawson’s Creek star died aged 48, his family announced on Wednesday (11 February).

 Up next